-Hawkeye Community College BIO173 4 credits The second of a two-semester sequence designed for students pursuing careers in allied health fields or wishing an in-depth undergraduate transfer course in the biological sciences.
+Recommended: successful completion of Biology & Chemistry The second of a two-semester sequence designed for students pursuing careers in allied health fields or wishing an in-depth undergraduate transfer course in the biological sciences.
 The course focuses on interdependent relationships between the structures and functions of body systems and the way these parts interact (homeostasis) to insure survival of the organism.
 Major topics addressed include systems associated with circulation, maintenance, elimination and continuity.
 Coordinated laboratory exercises focus on anatomical knowledge and physiological functions.

-Nursing Exploration Program Health Careers Core Classes
+Nursing Exploration Program

+Nurse Aide CAR323

-Nursing Assistant 14-051-C-112-00
+14-051-C-112-00

+Open to 11-12 2 credits

-CAR323 2 credits Hawkeye Community College PNN100 3 credits
+Hawkeye Community College HSC168 3 credits

-Prerequisite: Instructor, parental and coordinator approvals, and C or higher grade in Biology.
+Prerequisite: Instructor, parental and coordinator ap pprovals, and C

+or higher grade in Biology.